mcmonkeyprojects/Sentinel/README.md

 - Vault, for permission group targets!
 (Use group:GROUP_HERE)
 - Towny, for town targets!
 (Use towny:TOWN_HERE)
 - Factions, for faction targets!
-(Use factions:FACTION_HERE)
+(Use factions:FACTION_HERE, factionsenemy:NAME, factionsally:NAME)
 - SimpleClans, for clan targets!
 (Use simpleclan:CLAN_NAME_HERE)

 ### Commands